rkwong792/azure-resume/README.md

   - Blob Storage Website URL : https://azureresumestorage3.z13.web.core.windows.net/
   - Paste our url into the CORS section under 'Allowed Origins'

+  # Create Azure CDN
+  - Select Storage Account azureresumestorage3
+  - Create new CDN profile - azureresumerichard
+  - The CDN Endpoint Hostname https://azureresumerichard.azureedge.net that's created here won't work at first because the CORS was only enabled for the blog storage URL (above).
+  - CURRENT STEP: Changed the CNAME record to point to the new CDN Endpoint in Google domains.
+Waiting to see what happens.
+Also need to add the custom hostname into the CDN Endpoint on Azure.

 # azure-resume
 https://www.youtube.com/watch?v=ieYrBWmkfno